-Most problems with the operation of the RT2500 can be overcome by following the procedures below.
+Most problems with the R7000 can be overcome by following the procedures below.

-No digital display on switch on
+No Digital Display on switch on

-Check that the machine is attached to a working mains supply, that it is correctly plugged in and any isolator switches are turned on.
-Have a competent electrician check that there are no fuses or overload devices interrupted, that the mains plug is fitted correctly and that there are no loose wires or connections, check that there are no breaks in the mains cable.
-If all the above appear satisfactory have a competent maintenance engineer check the fuses inside the machine.
+- Check that the machine is attached to a working mains supply that it is correctly plugged in and any isolator switches are closed. - Check the condition of the 2A fuse on the rear panel of the machine and replace if necessary.
+NOTE!
+Make sure the fuse is replaced with one of the correct type and rating.
+It should be a 32×6.3 mm ($1\frac{1}{4}$ " $\times \frac{1}{4}$ ") ceramic bodied type with a rating of 2A slow blow' - Have a competent electrician check that there are no mains fuses or overload devices interrupted, that the mains plug is fitted correctly and that there are no loose wires or connections, check that there are no breaks in the mains cable.

-Digital display lit but no output on MMA.
+Digital display lit but no output